Design Studios

 Exploration

-None of the individual directions solved all three design tensions alone.
-The point was never to pick one — it was to find what worked across all of them.
-Three directions for the Studio Home.
-Three for weekly goal progress.
-Each tested a different balance of warmth, visibility, and momentum.
-The Hybrid cherry-picked the best of each: skyline as emotional anchor in the postcard, a single stat line that only goes up, progress ripple with milestone notches but no percentage, anonymous gallery with a private coral dot only Beth can see, and progressive postcards that fill from grayscale to color.
+The Hybrid cherry-picked the best of each: the skyline as the emotional anchor at the top of the Hub, a single collective stat line that only goes up, a progress ripple with milestone notches but no percentage label, an anonymous gallery with a private coral dot only Beth can see, and progressive postcards that fill from grayscale to color through the week.
 Every week gets one.
 "A Cozy Week" — not "Incomplete."

 Key Design Decisions